Greenlight logo

 • Works wherever Mastercard is accepted

-Teens and their parents can apply for a free teen debit card and a teen Venmo account.
-The teen account is a simplified version of an adult Venmo account, allowing teens to securely send and receive money to friends and family.
-Parents have complete oversight of their teen’s spending — teen account balances can be monitored from the parent Venmo app and parents can lock their teen's debit card at any time plus receive notifications on spending activity.
+With a parent, teens can apply for a free Venmo account and debit card.
+The teen account is a simplified version of an adult Venmo account that allows teens to securely send and receive money to friends and family.
+Teen account balances can be monitored from the parent Venmo app, and parents can lock their teen's debit card at any time and receive notifications on spending activity.

 6. Modak Makers